Nauja/ue4-richtextblocktooltip-sample/README.md

 };
 ```

 **CreateDecorator** is the only function that you need to implement on this class.
-This must return an instance of **FRichTextDecorator** that will take care of parsing and building the widget to render.
+It must returns an instance of **FRichTextDecorator** that will take care of parsing and building the widget to render.
 I also added the two properties **TextStyle** and **TooltipTextStyle** editable in blueprint to allow for styling the text and the tooltip text independently.

 Here is the implementation in **SampleRichTextBlockTooltipDecorator.cpp**: